MaxwellJia/rental_app/items/report.md

 ### Application Use Cases

-*Target Users: Individuals looking to rent properties*
+*Target Users: Individuals looking to rent properties, especially ANU students*

 * *Users can explore rental properties near their current location.*
 * *Users can search for properties in specific locations.*